 As the first (second) bracket vanishes at $u_{\mu}$ ($\ui_{\mu}$), we can drop the additional zeroes $\ui_{\mu}$ by replacing the last term with its value at the zeroes $u_{\mu}$, where $M\varphi-\omega=0$, to get

 In the next step we use (\ref{eq:psi_1}), (\ref{eq:dgamma_du}) and (\ref{eq:dgamma_dphi-dchi_du}) to eliminate $\psi$ and $\sin\omega$.
-Furthermore, we can move the zeroes of the numerator to the line $\Im(u)=\frac{1}{2}K'$ without changing the integral by adding one to the numerator, such that the numerator is precisely the swap transform (\ref{eq:flip_trans}) of the denominator, $1-\ee^{L\gamma-\theta}=\fliptrans[1-\ee^{\ii(M\varphi-\omega)}]$, and get the result
+Furthermore, we can move the zeroes of the numerator to the line $\Im(u)=\frac{1}{2}K'$ without changing the integral by adding one to the numerator, such that the numerator $1-\ee^{L\gamma-\theta}=\fliptrans[1-\ee^{\ii(M\varphi-\omega)}]$ is precisely the swap transform (\ref{eq:flip_trans}) of the denominator, with the result

-Due to the CP property (\ref{eq:CP_Identity}) and the Vandermonde property of (\ref{eq:W_hat}), the determinant of (\ref{eq:H_n_4}) is invariant under a translation $\cc\mapsto\chi+c$.
-This freedom is used in (\ref{eq:H_n_5}), as $\cc$ was defined in (\ref{eq:chi_Def}) in order to obey $\cc=2\cot(\frac{1}{2}\varphi)\sin\varphi$.
+Due to the CP property (\ref{eq:CP_Identity}) and the Vandermonde property of (\ref{eq:W_hat}), the determinant of (\ref{eq:H_n_4}) is invariant under a translation $\chi\mapsto\chi+c$.
+This freedom is used in (\ref{eq:H_n_5}), as $\chi$ was defined in (\ref{eq:chi_Def}) in order to obey $\chi=2\cot(\frac{1}{2}\varphi)\sin\varphi$.

 The resulting integrand is shown in figures \ref{fig:Integrand}.
-At the four points $\{u_{0,\infty},u_{\infty,\infty},u_{\infty,0},u_{0,0}\}$ (\ref{eqs:counter_poles}) (black dots), the pole orders\footnote{$n$-fold poles (zeroes) have pole order $n$ ($-n$).} $\{\hn+1-M,\hn+1+L-M,\hn+1+L,\hn+1\}$ are positive for certain $\hn\in\{1,\ldots,M-1\}$.
+At the four points $\{u_{0,\infty},u_{\infty,\infty},u_{\infty,0},u_{0,0}\}$ (\ref{eqs:counter_poles}) (black dots), the pole orders\footnote{$n$-fold poles (zeroes) have pole order $n$ ($-n$).} $\{n+1-M,n+1+L-M,n+1+L,n+1\}$ are positive for certain $n\in\{1,\ldots,M-1\}$.
 As the additional zeroes at $\ui_{\mu}$ are removed, we can deform and simplify the integration contour $C$ to the four straight lines (green), which pairwise enclose the CP zeroes (yellow), or equivalently, the four points (\ref{eqs:counter_poles}) (black dots).
 Due to the double periodic complex plane, the integration paths at $\Re(u)=\pm K$ add up to zero.
 Note that in the ordered phase below $\Tc$ the smallest real zero $u_{1}$ reaches $\pm K$ and becomes complex, such that the integration contour has to be modified as indicated.
 In figure~\ref{fig:torus} the complex torus is depicted.